drkennetz/slackgpt/README.md

    </a>
 </p>

-slackgot is a simple slack bot server which handles DM's and app mention events, sending the event to chat-gpt and responding to the channel with chat-gpt's response.
+slackgpt is a simple slack bot server which handles DM's and app mention events, sending the event to chat-gpt and responding to the channel with chat-gpt's response.

 slackgpt can respond to both direct messages, or threads in a channel.
 It can handle multiple conversations concurrently, enabling parallel conversations to happen simultaneously in channels it has been added to.